tindandelion/rust-bittorrent-client/_posts/2025-07-19-download-the-whole-piece.md

 # Next steps

 Since we have successfully downloaded a single piece, it's only natural to capitalize on this success.
-I think the next step is going to be downloading the entire file!
+I think the [next step][next-post] is going to be downloading the entire file!

 [prev-post]: {{site.baseurl}}/{% post_url 2025-07-17-downloading-file-block %}
 [bt-spec-info-dict]: https://wiki.theory.org/BitTorrentSpecification#Info_Dictionary
+[next-post]: {{site.baseurl}}/{% post_url 2025-07-23-download-the-whole-file %}